 Blessed to be finished, happy to be blessed

 Just as Ajarn Neng said, he was done in minutes.
-The whole gao yord sak yant took about 30 minutes to complete, and though it was painful at times, the moment he stopped it subsided.
+The whole gao yord sak yant took about 30 minutes to complete.
+Though it was painful at times, the moment he stopped the pain subsided.
 He placed a cloth over my raw and newly blessed skin and began to chant.

 Even though he was finished with the tattoo, the blessing wasn’t.
-I sat cross-legged feeling at peace now that it was done and and even more so as he chanted the blessings to breath life into the Sak Yant.
+I sat cross-legged feeling at peace now that it was done, and even more so as he chanted the blessings to breathe life into the sak yant.

-As the slight burning feeling warmed my back at the spot of the tattoo, I bowed to Ajarn Neng and thanked him for the blessing.
-I was going to the sea for 5 months working as a photographer on sailboats and I had no clue what the future held — but this gave me comfort and confidence after it faltered the week prior.
+As the slight burning sensation lingered on my back at the spot of the tattoo, I bowed to Ajarn Neng and thanked him for the blessing.
+I was going to the sea for 5 months working as a photographer on sailboats and I had no clue what the future held.
+This gave me comfort and confidence after it faltered the week prior.

 I felt ready to continue my journey and a new chapter in my life.